 German companies did produced some swivel neck animal dolls, but with a few very rare exceptions, such as the Rag and Tag all-bisque cat and dog dolls designed by Georgene Averill, they had a bisque head on a composition body.
 This comical character kitty getting acquainted with her smaller Hertwig cousins is by Gebruder Heubach.
 The head is bisque and the crude composition body is textured to resemble fur.
 She wears her original dress.
 The head is incised on the neck with the square Heubach mark and "3/0" and "9103."

-This incredibly cute kitten is the rare Tag by Averill.
-He is the only all-bisque animal doll I know of (and, of course, his canine companion, Rag) that has a swivel neck.
-He is strung like a typical German all-bisque doll with a swivel neck--the limbs have molded loops for elastic and the elastic from the legs is pulled through a neck plug (this ensures that the head and legs fit snuggly in the sockets).
-No wires, especially coming out of the top of his head!
-He is 5 inches tall and incised on the back, “TAG TRADE MARK Copyright by George Averill 891 Germany," “891/90” is incised inside each limb and “891” on the front of the neck rim.
-I believe his eyes, although appropriate, are replacements.
+This precious pair are Rag (the puppy) and Tag (the cute kitten).
+Both were designed by Georgene Averill and are all-bisque with swivel necks.
+Each is five inches tall and has a hole in the seat for a knitted tail.
+In 1915, David Cory, a prolific writer of popular children’s books, published The Adventures of Rag and Tag.
+The pair were friends and dressed and behaved as typical children of the era except that Rag was a brown and white terrier pup and Tag a grey and white kitten.
+Tag is incided on the back “TAG TRADE MARK Copyright by George Averill 891 Germany."
+Rag has similar markings, except Rag is substituted for Tag and the model number is 890.
+These are the only all-bisque animal dolls I know of that have a swivel neck.
+They are strung like a typical German all-bisque doll with a swivel neck--the limbs have molded loops for elastic and the elastic from the legs is pulled through a neck plug (this ensures that the head and legs fit snuggly in the sockets).
+No wires, especially coming out of the top of the head!
+Rag has sleep eyes, but I think that Tag's eyes, which are set, may be appropriate replacements.
 A picture of an identical Tag in the Winter 2011 edition of "Doll News" shows him with green glass eyes with a vertical pupil, but the eyes are more opaque and the pupil narrower.
-The eyes in mine are set, and I think the eyes in the original Tag and Rag were weighted sleep eyes.

 There are now modern copies of some of the Hertwig animals, especially the bears and rabbits, but also cats, mice, and monkeys, as well as some fantasy creations, such as bulldogs, coming out of Germany and being sold as antiques, especially on venues such as eBay.
 Some are even dressed in crocheted clothing, but it is not as finely done as on the antique originals and made of modern synthetic yard or thread.
 One group of these bisque animals appears to have been cast from molds taken of antique originals and consequently many of the finer details are missing.
 The snouts and ears are blunted, the slight indication of fur on the arms and legs and the delicate detailing on the paws is blurred, resulting in smooth legs and featureless stumps for paws.
 The painting is rather crude and hasty, so the animals lack the pleasant expressions of the original antiques.
 Often these copies have a shiny finish.
 Another group appears to have been created by tweaking an all-bisque doll mold.
 In these versions the detailing is sharper, but the bodies have more human-shaped arms and legs.
 Also the finer facial molding and appealing expressions found in the antiques are missing.
 The few cats I have seen lack the tiny glass eyes.
 It also should be noted that some of these dealers, if you look at their other offerings and selling history, seem to have an endless supply of these uncommon animals.